 DPLA & Ebooks

 Thanks to the generous funding of the Alfred P. Sloan Foundation, we are excited to facilitate ongoing and in-depth discussions about ebooks and their future, and what DPLA and our partners can do to help build a national strategy.
-Along with The New York Public Library, a leader in library technology and services, we plan to intensify the discussions we have already been having with publishers, authors, libraries, and the public about how to connect the maximal number of ebooks with the maximal number of readers.
+DPLA looks to support other organizations working in this area, including Readers First, ASCLA Consortial Ebook Interest Group, The Power of Libraries, and ALA’s Digital Content Working Group.
+We support these groups in continuing discussions with publishers, authors, libraries, and the public about how to connect the maximal number of ebooks with the maximal number of readers.